-Combining elements of chaconne, passacaglia and theme-and-variations, the piece takes the Welsh tune “All Through the Night” through a dizzying and dazzling journey from twilight to twilight.
+Combining elements of chaconne, passacaglia and theme-and-variations, the piece takes the Welsh tune “All Through the Night” through a dizzying and dazzling journey from twilight to predawn.

-String Quartet No. 5: Through the Night runs approximately thirty-two minutes..
+String Quartet No. 5: Through the Night runs approximately twenty-five minutes..

 ORDER STRING QUARTET NO. 5: THROUGH THE NIGHT: